davidtingsu/chineseafterchineseschool.com/_posts/2016-01-01-fall-recap.md

 In order to still get exposure to chinese, I also have watched movies on youku, some of which have chinese and english subtitles, and I have also completed the idol drama  [My Best Ex-Boyfriend - 最佳前男友](https://www.viki.com/tv/28818c-my-best-ex-boyfriend).

-I will resume completing the last 150 or so words in the HSK list and will be deciding on a date for the HSK retake soon.
+I will resume completing the last 140 words in the HSK 5 list and will be deciding on a date for the HSK retake soon.